firemuzzy/pelican/README.md

 ## Challenge and Approach

+- People still drive dispite the panoply of transit options available to people in seattle
+- Cars are too still too convenient
+- Finding trusted carpoolers is hard

 How do we get cars of the road?
+- Easy to use mobile app
+- Trusted carpoolers linked to companies

+"It’s an amazingly well-organized event that is extremely efficient, saving fuel and time.
+We estimated that 25,000 people casual carpool in D.C. each day.
+That takes a lot of cars off the road" - Mark Burris
+Texas Transportation Institute (TTI) Associate Research Engineer

 ## Team Members